 Bwindi national park is one of Africa’s most popular primate destinations home to over half the population of surviving mountain gorillas in the world.
-The name “Bwindi” is a local Runyakitara word meaning “impenetrable” due its dense extensions of bamboo intertwined among the forest hardwoods along with a thick ground cover different kinds of plant species that make it hard to explore on foot.
-Nature lovers and adventure seekers from across the globe travel to south western Uganda for a chance to encounter the gorillas in this magnificent primeval forest recognized by UNESCO as a World Heritage Site.
+The name “Bwindi” is a local Runyakitara word meaning “impenetrable” due its dense extensions of bamboo intertwined among the forest hardwoods along with a thick ground cover of different kinds of plant species that make it hard to explore on foot.
+Nature lovers and adventure seekers from across the globe travel to southwestern Uganda for a chance to encounter the gorillas in this magnificent primeval forest recognized by UNESCO as a World Heritage Site.

 Activities– Gorilla trekking, Bird watching, Mount hiking, Nature walks and visits to local community visits to the Batwa pygmies and Bakiga.

 Getting there– It takes about 8 and half hours to get from Kampala city to Bwindi forest using the Masaka road passing through Mbarara.
 It only takes about 1 to 2 hours if you are in Kabale and 3 hours journey if you driving from Queen Elizabeth national park.

 Accommodation– Backpackers lodge Kisoro, Nkuringo gorilla camp, Bwindi Community Bandas, Wagtail Ecolodge, Chameleon hill lodge, Clouds lodge.

 To rent a car in Uganda for a guided or self drive trip to Bwindi forest, simply get in touch with us by sending an email to firstname.lastname@example.org or call us now on +256-700135510 to speak with the reservations team.